Food insecurity among college students in the United States: Food pantries

+UC Berkeley operates a largely student-run food pantry, which opened in 2014 and is located in the lower level of the Martin Luther King Jr. Student Union.
+It sources food through the Alameda County Community Food Bank, Berkeley Student Farms, Berkeley Dining, the Berkeley Food Network, local donations, and purchases.
+Enrolled students may visit once per week using their student identification, and items are scanned at checkout to maintain the pantry's inventory.
+The pantry also refers students to CalFresh, California's food-assistance program; staff have described it as an emergency support rather than a solution to the underlying causes of student food insecurity, which they attribute to financial aid being insufficient.

+Research presented at the American Psychological Association has found that food-insecure students are more likely to fail assignments and exams, withdraw from courses, and earn lower grade point averages than their peers.

 While food pantries can provide urgent, short-term resources, they are not a sustainable, long-term solution for students.
 College food pantries are usually managed by volunteers and have limited budgets and resources; as a result, they do not always have nutritious food available.
 Furthermore, although many students are aware of these campus pantries, some may be reluctant to actually use this resource because of the stigma attached to them.
 A studied showed that on campuses with food pantries, on average, only about half of the student population know of the pantry and only about one fourth of food-insecure students use the pantry.

 Community Assistance Programs

 Community based assistance programs, like food pantries, can cater to a large number of students with minimal effort.
 With the ability to be operated by a group of students, faculty, and staff volunteers, they can obtain materials and aid from a multitude of organizations in the community and within the school.